idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

 ### 1. Folder Structure

-The framework doesn't enforce a rigid folder structure — as long as your paths are registered in `Configuration`, the framework will find your modules.
-Below is the **recommended reference setup** that works out of the box:
+The framework doesn't enforce a rigid structure — as long as your paths are registered in `Configuration`, the framework will find your modules.
+Below is the **reference setup** that works out of the box, matching the example project:

 ```
 ReplicatedStorage/
 ├── Assets/
 │   └── Modules/
 │       ├── Configuration            ← shared config module
 │       ├── Shared/
-│       │   └── Util/            ← utility modules accessible by both sides
+│       │   └── Util/                ← utility modules (accessible by both sides)
 │       ├── Server/
 │       │   └── Util/                ← server-only utility modules
 │       └── Client/
 │           └── Util/                ← client-only utility modules
 ├── ClientSkills/
 │   └── Base/
 │       └── Punch/
 │           └── C_Punch              ← client skill module
-├── Data/                        ← optional data storage folder
+├── Data/
 └── Remotes/
     └── Packets                      ← shared Packets module

 ServerScriptService/
-├── CharacterClass/              ← optional character data/classes
+├── CharacterClass/
 ├── ServerLogic/
-│   └── Script                   ← your main server script
+│   └── Script
 ├── ServerSkills/
 │   └── Punch/
 │       └── S_Punch                  ← server skill module
 └── SkillHandler/
-    └── UniHandler               ← server dispatcher (ModuleScript or Script)
+    └── UniHandler                   ← server dispatcher

 StarterPlayer/
 └── StarterPlayerScripts/
     └── Controllers/
-        ├── MovementController   ← example controller
+        ├── MovementController
         └── UniReplicator            ← client dispatcher (LocalScript)
 ```

-> **This is just one way to organize your project.** The only hard requirements are that `UniHandler` runs on the server and `UniReplicator` runs as a LocalScript.
-Everything else — where skill folders live, how deep you nest them, whether you group skills by name or type — is up to you, as long as the paths are listed in `Configuration`.
+> **This is just one working example.** The only hard requirements are that `UniHandler` runs as a server Script and `UniReplicator` runs as a LocalScript.
+Everything else — folder names, nesting depth, how you group skills — is up to you, as long as the paths are listed in `Configuration`.

-Skill modules can be organized however you like inside their container folder.
-Flat or nested — the recursive search handles it either way:
+Skill modules can be flat or nested inside their container; the recursive search handles both:

 ```
 -- Flat
 ServerSkills/
 ├── S_Punch
-├── S_Kick
-└── S_Block
+└── S_Kick

 -- Nested by skill name (as in the reference setup)
 ServerSkills/